kopia/kopia/site/content/docs/Repositories/_index.md

 You will be asked to enter the repository password that you want.
 Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

-### Connecting To Repository
+#### Connecting To Repository

 After you have created the `repository`, you connect to it using the [`kopia repository connect azure` command](../docs/reference/command-line/common/repository-connect-azure/).
 Read the [help docs](../docs/reference/command-line/common/repository-connect-azure/) for more information on the options available for this command.

 ## Backblaze B2

-Creating Backblaze B2 storage `repository` is done differently depending on if you use Kopia GUI or Kopia CLI.
+Creating a Backblaze B2 `repository` is done differently depending on if you use Kopia GUI or Kopia CLI.

 > NOTE: Currently, object locking is supported for Backblaze B2 but only through Kopia's [S3-compatabile storage `repository`](#amazon-s3-and-s3-compatible-cloud-storage) and not through the Backblaze B2 `repository` option.
 However, Backblaze B2 is fully S3 compatible, so you can setup your Backblaze B2 account via Kopia's [S3 `repository` option](#amazon-s3-and-s3-compatible-cloud-storage).